duanegoodner/dispatch-model-benchmarks/README.md

 - This project benchmarks Runtime Polymorphism vs. Compile-Time Polymorphism (CRTP & C++20 Concepts).
 - Two compute functions are tested: one simple, one complex.
 - CRTP and C++20 Concepts are significantly faster than Runtime Polymorphism, with the gap widening for more complex computations.
+- For the more complex computation, Runtime Polymorphism shows: 17x longer runtime, 27x more branches, 50x more instructions, and 5 orders of magnitude more memory accesses.
 - CRTP and Concepts perform nearly identically.
-- Runtime Polymorphism is slower due to higher instruction counts, more branches, reduced compiler optimizations and massively higher (5 orders of magnitude) memory access.